seqan/seqan3/doc/tutorial/search/index.md

 \snippet doc/tutorial/search/search_small_snippets.cpp multiple_queries

-The returned result will be a vector of individual results.
-Each element refers to the respective query.
+The returned result is a lazy range over individual results, where each entry represents a specific location within the reference sequence for a particular query.

 <a name="assignment_exact_search"></a>
 \assignment{Assignment 2}
 Search for all exact occurrences of `GCT` in the text from [assignment 1](#assignment_create_index).<br>
-Print the number of hits and the positions in an ascending ordering.<br>
+Print the number of hits and their positions within the reference sequence.<br>
 Do the same for the following text collection:
 \code
 std::vector<dna4_vector> text{"CGCTGTCTGAAGGATGAGTGTCAGCCAGTGTA"_dna4,